10 Things a NICU Mom Doesn’t Want to Hear

-We were not cleaning and making bulk freezer friendly meals waiting for our baby to get discharged, we were traveling back and forth to the hospital, where we would spend virtually all day siting in our daughter’s room, I was pumping so she would have breast milk even though she was too small to nurse, and living off Tim Hortons (which is delicious, just not for every meal).
-That’s not really my definition of restful.
-In fact, it was much more draining and exhausting than just being able to snuggle up on my own couch, dressed in whatever I wanted to put on, and enjoy my new baby who slept literally all day.
+We were not cleaning and making bulk freezer friendly meals waiting for our baby to get discharged, we were traveling back and forth to the hospital, where we would spend virtually all day sitting in our daughter’s room, I was pumping so she would have breast milk even though she was too small to nurse, and living off Tim Hortons (which is delicious, just not for every meal).
+That’s not my definition of restful.
+It was much more draining and exhausting than just being able to snuggle up on my couch, dressed in whatever I wanted to put on and enjoy my new baby who slept all day.

 “To be able to recover without worrying about your baby must be nice.”

-When are WE going to be able to visit with your baby?
+When are WE going to be able to visit your baby?